-It’s not because the WSJ has some crystal ball but rather very well placed sources that strategically leak information to them.
+It’s not because the WSJ has some crystal ball but rather very well-placed sources that strategically leak information to them.
 Monday was a perfect example of such a leak, as the world learned that the Fed was planning to raise their target rate by 75 bps instead of 50 bps.

-The aftermath of this article combined with the inflation report last Friday was savage on markets.
+The aftermath of this article, combined with the inflation report last Friday, was savage on markets.
 At one point, investment-grade corporate bonds were down 2.3%.
 That doesn’t happen often.

 But like I said, there’s zero chance this leak came as a surprise to the FOMC.
 The Fed 100% wanted this to be priced into markets before Wednesday’s meeting.

-Maybe it’s because we are headed into a 3-day weekend and J-Pow wanted to give markets a few extra days to digest this move.
+Maybe it’s because we are headed into a 3-day weekend, and J-Pow wanted to give markets a few extra days to digest this move.
 You know, because he said the following just six weeks ago:

 It doesn’t matter your political, educational, or spiritual upbringing.
-These are objectively funny, and if the Fed gets their way, then what?
+These are objectively funny, and if the Fed gets its way, then what?
 Will we be relegated to only memes that shred all these brain donors that lost their life savings to death-spiraled algorithmic stablecoins?

-Don’t misunderstand, those are funny too.
+Don’t misunderstand; those are funny too.
 But I’m a big believer in diversification, so I’d like to see inflation moderate from here.
-I just don’t want it to go so low that sourcing future memes becomes more time consuming.
+I just don’t want it to go so low that sourcing future memes becomes more time-consuming.

 Speaking of gas prices